BUNPC/GLM-BCI/README.md

 ## How To Reproduce Figures
 The following list points to the analysis scripts that generate the results and figures of the publication:
-- Please change path to code, data and save results inside pathSettings.m and run pathSettings.m first and then follow below scripts to get generate figures
+- Please change path to code, data and save results inside pathSettings.m and run pathSettings.m first and then run below scripts to generate figures.
 - Figure 1:  .../lit rev data/create_piecharts.m
 - Figure 2:  .../aux functions/generate_Fig2_signals.m
 - Figure 3:  .../lit rev data/create_piecharts.m